 Amazon just announced two major updates to its Echo Show line

-Amazon has unveiled the latest updates to its Echo Show smart display line – the new Echo Show 8 and Echo Show 5.
+Amazon has unveiled the latest updates to its Echo Show smart display line for 2021: the new Echo Show 8 and Echo Show 5.

+The two Echos boast improved cameras for crisper Zoom calls, as well as built-in privacy covers for when they’re not in use.
+The Echo Show 8 also features the ability to pan and zoom, ensuring you stay in frame at all times during calls.

+There are plenty of smart Alexa features to be found on the new displays, too.
+Among the usual voice commands and smart home controls, users can now see music recommendations from Amazon Music and Spotify and even use the display to securely check up on their home when out and about.

 You can use Amazon Photos to transform the display into a digital photo frame when not in use and Alexa to control your smart home.
 You can even access a live feed on the Echo Show 8 to monitor your home remotely with the Alexa app.